Looking for how to reduce your electricity bill? These tips will help you during one of the most expensive times of the year, summer.

 - Use fans.
 Fans can help make the room feel a few degrees cooler without using anywhere near as much energy as your A/C. Remember to turn the fans off when you aren’t in the room as they cool people, not rooms.

-- Keep your A/C filter changed.
-This helps keep your A/C running efficiently.
+- Keep your furnace filter changed.
+This helps keep your air conditioner running efficiently.

 - Wash your laundry in cold water.
 90% of the energy consumed by your washer goes to heating the water.
 Using cold water will make a big difference in your electric bill.

 - Wash full loads.
 Washing full loads of dishes and laundry helps cut down how many loads you have to run.